dereuromark/cakephp-ide-helper/docs/README.md

 bin/cake annotations all
 ```
 By default it will be interactive, asking you for each class type if you want to continue.
-You can use `-f` (force) to disable interactive mode, but in this case it is recommended to make the output more verbose:
+You can use `-i` (interactive) to enable interactive mode.
+It is also recommended to make the output more verbose:
 ```
-bin/cake annotations all -f -v
+bin/cake annotations all -i -v
 ```

 Also make sure you commited or backuped all project files.